tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 Custom Floor
 ~~~~~~~~~~~~

+Placement of the object on the selected floor.

 	.. image:: images/tabs/SnapTab/SnapTab9.png

 | **Custom floor index** : index of the floor on which the object is to be located.